-The law provides that contractors, on request, must furnish an unconditional release of potential mechanics' lien claims once you have made payment to the subcontractor for that specific work or materials.
+The law provides that contractors, on request, must furnish an unconditional release of potential mechanics' lien claims by the subcontractor once you have made payment to the subcontractor for that specific work or materials.
 Note that the general contractor can also place a lien on your house if you fail to pay for his or her services.